jina-ai/examples/faiss-search/README.md

 </p>

 In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query one.
 We will use the Facebook AI Similarity Search, ([FAISS](https://github.com/facebookresearch/faiss)), which is a library for efficient similarity search and clustering of dense vectors.
 This example uses [ANN_SIFT10K](http://corpus-texmex.irisa.fr/).
 This dataset is formed by 10K vectors to index, 100 vectors to query and 25K vectors to train the vector index.
 These vectors are SIFT descriptors for some image dataset.
-The example can very easily be adapted to work with larger datasets from the same source such as ANN_SIFT1M, ANN_GIFT1M or ANN_SIFT1B.
+The example is easily adapted for use with larger datasets from the same source (see [here](http://corpus-texmex.irisa.fr/)).
 For this demo, a vector is considered to be a document and only one chunk per document is used.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->